digitalinnovationone/dio-lab-open-source/community/Rafabarros80.md

-👋 Hi, I’m Rafael Kistenmacker Barros
+👋 Hi, I’m Rafael Kistenmacker Barros.
-   Graduated in Business administration 2004 with over 20 years of experience Graduated in IT Management in 2024 without experience yet Working and studying to start a new career in IT field 👀 I’m interested and fascinated in tech.
+   Graduated in Business administration 2004 with over 20 years of experience.
+   Also graduated in IT Management in 2024 without experience yet.
+   Working and studying to start a new career in IT field!
+👀 I’m interested and fascinated in tech.
 🌱 I’m currently learning Blockchain and looking forward to collaborate on new projects and grow up with proficiency.
 Always seeking trying my best to become an excellent professional on this field.
 📫 How to reach me: rafabarros80@hotmail.com